Kiran Kumar, Captain, Indian Surf Team

 The journey of a web designer, from the web to riding the waves along the coastlines of India.

-25 year old Kiran Kumar, is the captain of the Indian surf team.
+25-year-old Kiran Kumar is the captain of the Indian surf team.
 Kiran was merely 12 years old when he joined the Surfing ashram in Mulki, Karnataka.
-Before the ashram, Kiran used to swim a lot and compete in local competitions and take part in a few state level competitions.
+Before the ashram, Kiran used to swim a lot and compete in local competitions and take part in a few state-level competitions.
 “Surfing Swami (Jack Hebner) introduced surfing to us.
 It was enthralling to us and blew our mind away!
 We rented a place in Mahabalipuram for two years, surfed local breaks and explored lots of spots for surfing.
 After two years of surfing, we went on to exploring more surfing spots in India.
-We started our surf exploration in year 2002 from Chennai to Kanyakumari and from Kanyakumari all the way up till Goa.
-We found lots of amazing surfing spots in this exploration till 2004.
-After travelling for two years Swami thought of having a Surfing Ashram in Karnataka and settling down.
+We started our surf exploration in the year 2002 from Chennai to Kanyakumari and from Kanyakumari all the way up till Goa.
+We found lots of amazing surfing spots in this exploration until 2004.
+After traveling for two years Swami thought of having a Surfing Ashram in Karnataka and settling down.
 We started that in 2004 and formed a surfing club called Mantra Surf Club (India's first surf club) and my brother and I went on to starting Ashram Surf Retreat, India Surf Shop, India Surf Tours and Surfing Federation of India” says Kiran.

 At Spice Coast Open. © Rammohan Photography